Chase Brothers Motorcycle

 Chase Brothers Motorcycle was a British motorcycle maker.

 Origins

-Arthur Chase was a professional bicycle racer, his brother F. W. Chase a former works rider for BAT in 1902.
+Arthur Chase was a professional bicycle racer, his brother Frederick Walter Chase a former works rider for BAT in 1902.

 In 1903, the brothers co-founded a motorcycle company, relying on their racing reputation and F.W.'s well-known tuning skills.
 It was powered by a 2.75 hp Soncin engine.